JRustyHaner/barApp/docs/user_stories.md

   - Priority: 90
   - Status: Not started

-- US 11 Submit Bar
-  - Description: As an account-holder, I should be able to submit bar and its address, so that other users can know these details.
-  - Estimate: 1
-  - Priority: 80
-  - Status: Not started

-- US 12 Search Bar
+- US 11 Search Bar
   - Description: As an account-holder, I should be able to search for nearby bars, so that I can plan my visit.
   - Estimate: 1.5
   - Priority: 80